• Home

 - Meet Gloria -

 After graduating from University of North Dakota in 1961 with a Bachelor of Arts in Communications and Political Science, Gloria I. Suess, a devout Catholic, took a big step and moved to California.
 After raising a family Gloria would pursue a career in real estate.
 It was during this time that Gloria would develop her professional network of contacts and associates.
-One of these contacts was a woman named Mary McAnenena.
+One of these contacts was a woman named Mary.
 In 1988, after running Mary's Kitchen on her own for a couple of years, Mary recruited Gloria.
 It soon became apparent that Mary had plans for Gloria.
-Driven by a deep sense of compassion and a commitment to making a difference in her community, after Mary's passing in 2003 Gloria took on both rolls as President and CEO of Mary’s Kitchen.
+Driven by a deep sense of compassion and a commitment to making a difference in her community, after Mary's passing in 2003 Gloria took on both roles as President and CEO of Mary’s Kitchen.

 With over 20 years of experience in nonprofit leadership and humanitarian work, Gloria has been instrumental in expanding Mary’s Kitchen’s reach and impact across Orange County.
 Under her leadership, the organization has grown from a small grassroots effort into a critical service provider, helping thousands of families and individuals who face food insecurity.